pact-foundation/pact-mock_service/README.md

 * GET /interactions/verification - determine whether the expected interactions have taken place
 * POST /pact - write the pact file

 As the Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
 All that is required is a library in the native language to create the HTTP calls listed above.
+Currently there are binding for [Ruby][pact] and [Javascript][javascript].
+If you are interested in creating bindings in a new langauge, and have a chat to one of us on the [pact-dev Google group][pact-dev].

 ## Usage